 How does the body use carbohydrate?

-Carbohydrate is the unique fuel source for the brain and central nervous system.
-To use carbohydrate (which consists of sugars, starches, and fibre) for energy, it must be converted to glucose, the body’s preferred fuel.
-Glucose is the only form of carbohydrate that is used directly by the muscles for energy.
+To use carbohydrate (which consists of sugars, starches, and fibre) for energy, it must first be converted to glucose.
+Glucose is the primary fuel source for the brain and red blood cells and is also the preferred energy supply to support the muscles during intensive physical activity.
 Each gram of carbohydrate (sugars and starches) provides 4 calories of energy.
 Fibre also provides energy at 2 Calories per gram.
-Glucose can be used to provide immediate energy to the body’s cells or be stored in small quantities for future use.
-Excess glucose is stored as glycogen in the liver as well as in muscle cells.
-Glycogen can be converted back to glucose when the body needs energy and blood glucose levels are low.
-If glycogen reserves are full, excess glucose may be stored as fat, a secondary fuel source.
+Glucose can be used to provide immediate energy to the body’s cells or is stored in small quantities for future use.
+Excess glucose is stored as glycogen in the liver as well as the muscle.
+Glycogen and other molecules (such as some amino acids from proteins and glycerol from stored fatty acids) can be converted back to glucose when the body needs energy and blood glucose levels are low.
+On the contrary, if glycogen reserves are full, excess glucose may be stored as fat for future use.

-Should athletes eat a lot of carbohydrate, including sugar?
+Should athletes eat a lot of carbohydrate, including sugars?

 What is carbohydrate loading?

-To learn more about sugars and physical activity, see our resources Carbohydrates and Physical Activity infographic and Clips on Sugars - Balancing Food and Activity for Healthy Weights.
+To learn more about sugars and physical activity, visit our webpage Sugars and Physical Activity, or download our resources Carbohydrates and Physical Activity infographic and Clips on Sugars - Balancing Food and Activity for Healthy Weights, Clips on Sugars - Fuel for Your Activity.